smcclab/smc-course/_assessments/04-lens-performance.md

 Your performance materials:

 - **must** include all patches, code, sound files, scores, instructions required to produce your performance (upload to GitLab)
-- **must** include a `README.md` file explaining how to get your performance up and running and including screenshots and code listings of the important part of this performance.
+- **must** include a `documentation-and-reference.md` file explaining how to get your performance up and running and including screenshots and code listings of the important part of this performance.
-- **must** include the video of your ensemble performance above.
+- **must** include the video of your ensemble performance above (filename: `lens-performance.mkv`)

 The primary part of your performance materials is the README file created in your GitLab repository.
 We _may_ check the other files in GitLab if further information is required about your performance, but basically your work should be represented clearly in your README file.